radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 }
 ```

+In case you missed some steps you can find the complete project inside the *"2 - Input Output"* folder.

 ## 3 - ZeroTouch mapping

 As mentioned before, Dynamo will automatically map `public` properties and methods to nodes, so let's see a more applied example of this.